-Congratulations, your company has decided to make the switch to a new CRM application.
+Congratulations!
+Your company has decided to switch to a new CRM application.
 Now comes the work effort — determining how best to configure the application to your company’s needs and migrating legacy data into the new CRM system.
 There are two general approaches to data migration.

 CRM Data Migration Approaches

-Migrate all existing data exactly as is.
+Migrate all existing data precisely as is.
 This approach can mean potentially migrating:

 - Records with stale data

 - Records with incomplete information

 - History records that are too old to be meaningful

 Users will wade through the same bad data in the new CRM system as in the legacy system.